BfE-Technology/BfE-Technology.github.io/index.md

           <img src="assets/img/MLAlgo.jpg">
         </div>
         <div class="flip-card-back">
-          <p> We design and implement advanced algorithms and machine learning tools to automate complex decision-making processes in BfE.
-While some of us use NLP tools to help recommend investors for a given startup, others are looking at startup-mentor matching formulated as a graph matching problem, or advising the development of a voting system for startup selection.
-If you see a bunch of people arguing over maths on a whiteboard or getting all hyped about a new ML library in Python, that is us!</p>
+          <p>Design and implement advanced algorithms and machine learning tools to automate some of the most complex decision-making processes in BfE</p>
         </div>
       </div>
     </div>